Top 13 Highest Mountain Ranges in Pakistan

 1. Himalayas (Western) Mountain Range

 Himalaya is also known as the western mountain range and owns the title of the world’s longest mountain range with a total height of 2,400 kilometers.
 This range across the five borders that are Pakistan, China, India, Bhutan, and Nepal.
 One of the most famous peaks of the Himalayas range is Killer Mountain also known as “Nanga Parbat” with a height of 8,126 meters (26,660 feet) over sea level.
 Nanga Parbat is also the ninth highest peak in the world.
 The Himalayas is also the home of Mount Everest (The highest peak in the world) that is located between the border of China and Nepal.
 The Western part of the Himalayas is located in Astore District in Gilgit Baltistan, Pakistan.
 There is an attraction point known as Deosai National Park for overnight camping, fishing, and hiking purposes.
 Himalayas Mountain Range is one of the largest mountain ranges on Pakistan map.
+Also check out beautiful hill stations in Pakistan.

 2. The Karakoram Range

 Karakoram Range is the second largest range in the world.
 It snuggles between three different borders including, Ladakh in India, Xinjiang in China, and Gilgit-Baltistan in Pakistan.
 Karakoram range has 50 plus peaks above 7000 meters.
 Karakoram Range is bounded on the Tibetan Plateau edge in the northeast to the Pamir Mountains in the north.
 The very first attempt at the climb to Karakoram Range was conducted in 1856.
 There are five different peaks in this range as this peak is named K2.
 This is one of the most liked mountain ranges of Pakistan among the mountaineer’s trekkers and hikers because of the lakes surrounded and scenic views.
 K2 is also known as ‘Savage Mountain’ because of its complex climb.
 Karakoram Range is one of the most engaging points on the map of mountain ranges in Pakistan.
+You can also read about beautiful lakes in Pakistan.

 3. The Hindu Kush Mountains

 The Hindu Kush Mountain was founded in 1830.
 The very first attempt at climbing was made in 1950 by Pakistani climbers known as the Norwegian team.
 This range is situated in the northwest of Pakistan and rises to the northwest of Pamirs.
 Hindu Kush range is more than 950 meters long and shares the borders of Pakistan and Afghanistan.
 It has the 7,690 meters highest peak known as Tirich Mir situated in Chitral.
 The second highest peak with a height of 7492 meters is Noshaq located at the Pak-Afghan border.
 Hindu Kush Mountain has various ranges.
 In Pakistan, it lies in Kohistan and Swat.
 Summertime is the best season to visit this scenic Hindu Kush Mountain.
 Hindu Kush mountain ranges in Pakistan map takes a big part in mountain ranges of the country.
+Read about historical places in Islamabad.

 4. The Sulaiman Mountain Range

 The Sulaiman Mountain Range is situated in the north of Zabul province of Afghanistan and north of Balochistan province of Pakistan.
 It is an easily climbed range compared to mentioned above peaks but never loses its adventure.
 The most famous peak of the Sulaiman Mountain range is Takht-e-Sulaiman, also pronounced as ‘Sulaiman’s Throne’.
 It has a height of 3,487 meters (11,437 feet) over sea level.
 This range is ideally located in the Iranian Plateau and the Indus River.
+Also check out historical places in Peshawar.

 5. The Safed Koh Mountain

 Safed Koh Mountain is located at the border of Pakistan-Afghanistan.
 It is also called “The White Mountain Range”.
 It has a total height of 4,761 meters (15,620 feet).
 Sikaram Peak is the highest peak of this range.
 As the khyber pass and Shandur Top are close to the range, climbers and hikers love to visit the world’s highest Polo ground.
 During the Shandur Polo Festival, a lot of climbers, trekkers, and enthusiastic hikers visit the Polo Ground.
 In Pashto, this mountain is named “Spin Ghar”.
 The closest cities to this mountain range include Parachinar, Kurram District, Khyber Pakhtunkhwa Province of Pakistan, and in Afghanistan Jalalabad, Gardez, Paktia, and Khost.
+Also read about best places to visit in Islamabad.

 6. Hindu Raj

 The Hindu Raj is meant to be “Hindu rule”, it’s one of the famous mountain ranges in Pakistan located at the northern side between the two famous mountain ranges Hindu Kush and the Karakoram ranges.
 The Hindu Raj is some 500 miles (800 km) in length and 150 miles (240 km) in width.
 It lies between Northern Gilgit Baltistan and the Khyber Pakhtunkhwa province of Pakistan.
 According to Encyclopedia Britannica, “A wider definition of the Hindu Kush would include a fourth region known as Hindu Raj in Pakistan”.
 With a height of 6,872 m (22,546 ft) “Koyo Zom” is the highest peak of the Hindu raj range.
 Some other peaks (Buni Zom, Ghamubar Zom, and Gul Lasht Zom) of this range reach around 5,000 meters to 6,000 meters on average.
 Usually, its peak rises to 22,500 feet.
 With an elevation of 6,872 m (22,546 ft), Hindu Raj is one of the best mountain ranges in Pakistan map.
+Check out best tourism companies in Pakistan.

 7. Kirthar Range